Skip to main content

 6) Real-time Data Processing

-The integration of cloud services also enables real-time data processing in Managed Data Services.
-Firms can ingest, process, and analyze data in real-time with the help of cloud-based stream processing platforms like AWS Kinesis, Azure Stream Analytics, or Google Cloud Dataflow.
+Integrating cloud managed services also enables real-time data processing in Managed Data Services.
+Firms can ingest, process, and analyze data in real time with the help of cloud-based stream processing platforms like AWS Kinesis, Azure Stream Analytics, or Google Cloud Dataflow.

 Real-time data processing is key for applications like fraud detection, IoT (Internet of Things) analytics, and real-time recommendations.
 Cloud integration services provide the necessary infrastructure and tools to build scalable, low-latency data service management pipelines.